Los Alamos County, New Mexico: County council

-The County council was created by the Los Alamos County Charter.
-The Council consists of seven members elected at large for four-year, staggered terms.
-Each year the party in control of the council selects the new chair.
+The county council was created by the Los Alamos County Charter.
+The council consists of seven members elected at large for four-year, staggered terms.
+Each year the seven councilors select the new chair and vice chair.

 County offices

 Quality of life

 In a study conducted by American City Business Journals in 2004, Los Alamos County topped the list as the best place to live in the United States in terms of quality of life.
 This was attributed to the high levels of job stability, income and education of Los Alamos residents, many of whom are employed as scientists and engineers at the Los Alamos National Laboratory.
 The county has one of the highest number of PhDs per capita and the 2011 median household income of $110,204 per year is the second highest among all the counties in the U.S. In per capita income, Los Alamos County ranks 1st in New Mexico and 7th in the United States, and has the second-lowest level of poverty in the United States, and the lowest level of child poverty.
 Other factors contributing to Los Alamos's high quality-of-life index were the access to affordable housing and short commuting times.

 In 2021, Los Alamos County was judged by the U.S. News & World Report to be the healthiest of 3,143 counties and county-equivalents of the United States based on 84 different factors.
 Residents of the county lived 83.4 years on the average compared to the U.S. average of 77.5 years.